cipherprime/WeveTraveledWebsite/content/index.md

 [![Large Pieces][Large Pieces]][Pieces]

-The show featured 5 Large pieces that each represent a mood, game mechanic, and also element present in the beautiful world of Auditorium.
+The show featured five large pieces that each represent a mood, game mechanic, and element present in the beautiful world of Auditorium.
 These pieces speak of the promise to build a unique light musical world.

 ***